tbhb/aclaf/docs/reference/index.md

 # Reference

-This section contains reference materials like API documentation, CLI commands, and configuration options.
+This section contains reference materials like API documentation, command-line tool commands, and configuration options.